 Employing an apprentice

-The following information is about apprenticeships in England.
+The following FAQs about employing an apprentice cover apprenticeships in England.
 For information on apprenticeships in Scotland, Wales and Northern Ireland, please select one of the following links:

 - What's an apprenticeship?